 Then – “The end!”

 Congratulations!
 You’ve successfully sold yourself short.
-Now the company has all the right to tweak your salary level and pay you much lesser than you deserve.
+Now the company has all the right to tweak your salary and pay you much less than you deserve.

 What if you change the spirit of the conversation in the following manner?